 Rhythmic patterns with a single maximum point over a complete diurnal cycle were detected by setting the period parameter from RAIN to 24 hours.
 Similarly, more complex rhythmic patterns (the ones with two or even three maximum points per day) were detected changing the period parameter from RAIN to 12 and 8 hours respectively.
 A 0.05 p-value threshold was used in all scenarios.

-In addition, the last two diurnal cycles and two consecutive days of continuous light or darkness were considered for the RAIN analysis described above.
-In that way, RAIN could statistically test if a similar pattern was maintained after changing the cycling light regime to a continuous light or darkness input and prevent a bias towards any of the two conditions.
+In addition, the last two diurnal cycles and two consecutive days of continuous light or darkness were considered for the RAIN and CircaCompare analysis described above.
+In that way, RAIN and CircaCompare could statistically test if a similar pattern was maintained after changing the cycling light regime to free running conditions consisting in constant light or darkness preventing a bias towards any of the two conditions.

 Rhythmic patterns comparison